 To reduce the risk of these kinds of consequences, it is crucial for Web3 founders to do the legal work, especially for each token distribution model provided for in the Token Cap Table.
 Founders must also obtain any necessary regulatory authorisations for their token distribution model, and implement the appropriate verification procedures.

 Here at Legal Nodes, we help Web3 founders structure their token distribution in one single place, removing the need for founders to seek out legal experts in multiple jurisdictions.
-Request a demo call to learn more about how we could help with your token distribution legal structuring.
+Speak to us to learn more about how we could help with your token distribution legal structuring.

 Disclaimer: the information in this article is provided for informational purposes only.
 You should not construe any such information as legal, tax, investment, trading, financial, or other advice.